12 min read

 Keeping these different systems up to date requires an architecture that can synchronize them in real time as data is updated.
 Furthermore, meeting audit requirements in Healthcare requires the ability to apply granular cross-datacenter replication policies to data and be able to provide detailed lineage information for each record.
 This post will describe how stream-first architectures can solve these challenges, and look at how this has been implemented at Liaison Technologies.

-MapR Streams is a new distributed messaging system that enables producers and consumers to exchange events in real time via the Apache Kafka 0.9 API.
+MapR Event Store is a new distributed messaging system that enables producers and consumers to exchange events in real time via the Apache Kafka 0.9 API.
 Topics are logical collections of messages that organize events into categories.

 Topics are partitioned, spreading the load for parallel messaging across multiple servers, which provides for faster throughput and scalability.

 Partitions, which exist within topics, are parallel and ordered sequences of messages that are continually appended to.
 You can think of a partitioned Topic like a queue; events are delivered in the order they are received.

 Unlike a queue, events are persisted.
 Even after they are delivered, they remain on the partition, available to other consumers.